 The longer dated bonds give you security of income for an extended period, so that you can be safe in the knowledge your lifestyle can be funded, rather than relying on other variable income streams such as dividends, which can be reduced or cancelled entirely.

 One of the many advantages of buying bonds directly through FIIG is that you will have a Relationship Manager looking after you, that you can call or meet with to discuss your investment options.
 You’ll also have access to other experts in the business from Credit Research and Investment Strategy.

-If you would like to talk to one of our experts to discuss a portfolio to meet your needs, please call 1800 01 01 81 or email email@example.com.
+If you are keen to talk to one of our experts and have us suggest a portfolio to meet your needs, please call 1800 01 01 81 or email firstname.lastname@example.org.